okoliechykwuka/IQE/README.md

    - Process onboarding materials through all three frameworks.
    - Identify key areas for improvement and create a comprehensive improvement plan.

----

-## Feedback and Support
-We value your feedback!
-If you encounter any issues or have suggestions, feel free to open an issue in the repository or contact us at `support@example.com`.

----

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

----

 Enjoy evaluating and improving your instructional materials with IQA! 🚀